tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 - Start with BM25 for a RAG baseline when lexical matching is likely to work.
 It is cheap, fast, simple, explainable, and does not require a vector database.
 - Embedding search is better when queries and documents use different words but have the same meaning.
 - Embedding-based RAG can increase inference cost because the query may need to be embedded on every request, vector infrastructure is more expensive than an inverted index, retrieved chunks can add prompt tokens, and reranking can add another model call.

-> TODO: Make a RAG search example with BM25 and FastAPI.

 **Annotation vs label**: